 - PET-MRI is generally not supported for a vast majority of oncologic and neurologic conditions due to lack of standardization in imaging technique and interpretation.
-However, it may be appropriate in select circumstances when the following criteria are met: - o The individual meets guideline criteria for PET-CT, AND - o PET-CT is not available at the treating institution, AND - o The provider requests PET-MRI in lieu of PET-CT - When the above criteria are met, PET-MRI may be reported using the code combination of PET Whole-Body (CPT[®] 78813) and MRI Unlisted (CPT[®] 76498).
+However, it may be appropriate in select circumstances when the following criteria are met: - The individual meets condition-specific guidelines for PET-MRI OR - The individual meets ALL of the following: - The individual is a pediatric patient or being treated under a pediatric guideline and treatment plan AND - The individual meets guideline criteria for PET-CT, AND - PET-CT is not available at the treating institution, AND - The provider requests PET-MRI in lieu of PET-CT - When the above criteria are met, PET-MRI may be reported using the code combination of PET Whole-Body (CPT® 78813) and MRI Unlisted (CPT® 76498).
 All other methods of reporting PET-MRI are inappropriate. - When clinically appropriate, diagnostic MRI codes may be indicated at the same time as the PET-MRI code combination. - For more information, see PET Imaging in Pediatric Oncology (PEDONC-1.4) in the Pediatric Oncology Imaging Guidelines, and PET Brain Imaging (PEDHD-2.3) and Special Imaging Studies in Evaluation for Epilepsy Surgery (PEDHD-6.3) in the Pediatric Head Imaging Guidelines.